Nat Ma Taung

-Nat Ma Taung (နတ်မတောင်; Khaw-nu-soum or Khonuamthung in Chin), also known as Mount Victoria, is the highest mountain in the Chin State of western Burma.
+Nat Ma Taung (နတ်မတောင်; Khaw-nu-soum or Khonuamthung in Chin), also known as Mount Victoria, is the highest mountain in the Chin State of western Myanmar.

 Geography

 With a height of 3070 m above sea level and a prominence of 2148 m, Nat Ma Taung is one of the ultra prominent peaks of Southeast Asia.

 Located in three townships - Kanpatlet, Mindat and Matupi, Nat Ma Taung is part of the Chin Hills range.

 Ecology

 Nat Ma Taung is in the Chin Hills–Arakan Yoma montane forests ecoregion.
 Surrounded at lower elevations by tropical and subtropical moist forests, Nat Ma Taung's higher elevations form a sky island, home to many temperate and alpine species typical of the Himalaya further north, and many endemic species.
 The White-browed nuthatch (Sitta victoriae) is a bird endemic to this mountain range.

 The peak is unique for the presence of trees, bushes and grass, which have adapted to the environment.
 On the way towards the top you will pass pine trees (Pinus kesiya), common names are Khasi pine, Benguet pine or three-needled pine.
-The local name is ထင်းရှူး [tʰḭ́ jú]) which is one of the most widely distributed pines in Asia. as well as many oaks (Quercus spp.).
+The local name is ထင်းရှူး [tʰḭ́ jú]) which is one of the most widely distributed pines in Asia, as well as many oaks (Quercus spp.).
 Epiphytes still cover older trees despite illegal picking; so many Coelogyne, Dendrobium and Cymbidium plants can be seen.
 Rhododendron arboreum flowers along roads during the dry season.